Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Types of Data Output/Fcirc.md

 Fcirc-intact for carbon can be directly compared between an animal given U13C-alanine infusion and another animal given U13C-15N-alanine infusion.

-* Note that for “intact” Fcirc values, this is different than “any transformation”.  (e.g. the Fcirc-intact for U13C-15N-alanine infusion counts U13C-alanine and U13C-15N-alanine as un-transformed).
+* Note that for "intact" Fcirc values, this is different than "any transformation".  (e.g. the Fcirc-intact for U13C-15N-alanine infusion counts U13C-alanine and U13C-15N-alanine as un-transformed).

 ## Calculations